ksonnet/ksonnet/docs/cli-reference/ks_init.md

 # specific build of Kubernetes to generate 'ksonnet-lib'.
 ks init app-name --api-spec=file:swagger.json

-# Initialize a ksonnet application, using a custom location for the application
+# Initialize a ksonnet application, outputting the application directory into
-# directory.
+# the specified 'custom-location'.
 ks init app-name --dir=custom-location
 ```

 ### Options

 ```
-      --api-spec string                Manually specify API version from OpenAPI schema, cluster, or Kubernetes version (default "version:v1.7.0")
+      --api-spec string                Manually specified Kubernetes API version.
+The corresponding OpenAPI spec is used to generate ksonnet's Kubernetes libraries (default "version:v1.7.0")
       --as string                      Username to impersonate for the operation --certificate-authority string   Path to a cert. file for the certificate authority --client-certificate string      Path to a client certificate file for TLS